-This prediction compares favorably with previous PIV measurements on a 0.4-scale water model [10].
-Simulations with and without flow across the centerline reveal that interaction between the two sides of the caster is an important cause of the large high frequency fluctuations.
-This agrees with findings based on water modeling [30].
-These velocity variations are significant, because the level fluctuations which accompany them are a major cause of defects in the process.
-This is revealed in time-dependent animations of the profile in Fig. 10 [3].
+This prediction compares favorably with previous PIV measurements on a 0.4-scale water model.

+Simulations with and without flow across the centerline reveal that interaction between the two sides of the caster is an important cause of the large high-frequency fluctuations.
+This agrees with findings based on water modeling.
+These velocity variations are significant, because the level fluctuations that accompany them are a major cause of defects in the process.
+This is revealed in time-dependent animations of the profile in Figure 10.